EfeOzalpp/Exploratory-Interactive-WebApp/README.md

 The result is a living interface — part visualization, part expression, and entirely driven by human input.

-> “Instead of showing charts about climate — we built a world that feels it.”
+> “Instead of showing charts about climate — I built a world that feels it.”
 ```